 We have two different kinds of professional liability coverage forms.
 These are occurrences and claims made.
 These two determine when malpractice claims are part of the coverage or not.

-You may ask yourself why would anyone opt for this one considering that the claims-made policy is complicated.
+You may ask yourself why anyone would opt for this one considering that the claims-made policy is complicated.
 The answer is simple.
 It is the price.

 Premiums are lower during the earlier years of a claims-made policy.
-The claims-made rate will slowly increase and will become comparable to the occurrence policy rate.
+The claims-made rate will slowly increase and become comparable to the occurrence policy rate.

 Since claims-made coverage is triggered once a claim is filed, these insurance policies will not cover claims after the termination or cancellation of the policy.
-You will have to get an extended reporting endorsement or tail coverage to extend coverage after termination or cancellation of a claims-made policy or else, your new insurance company must cover your prior acts.
-Many dentists who purchase claims-made coverage think that they will someday qualify for free tail coverage.
+You will have to get an extended reporting endorsement or tail coverage to extend coverage after termination or cancellation of a claims-made policy, or else your new insurance company must cover your prior acts.
+Many dentists who purchase claims-made coverage think they will someday qualify for free tail coverage.
 However, this is different.
 Each year more than 50% of tail coverage that some insurance companies issue is not free but also purchased.

-Common circumstances that require you to purchase a tail coverage
+Typical circumstances that require you to purchase a tail coverage

 Externships & Moonlighting